Chronic Town: Release

-I.R.S. released Chronic Town in August 1982 as its first American release.
+I.R.S. released Chronic Town in August 1982 as its first American issue.
 Reaction to the EP varied; one I.R.S. radio promoter said that many of his contacts at campus radio did not know what to make of the record, but added, "The Georgia stations and some of the more together college stations across the country jumped on it."
 The band filmed its first music video for "Wolves, Lower" to promote the record.
 The EP sold 20,000 copies in its first year.

 Reception

+I.R.S.'s Jay Boberg said of Chronic Town: "The thing that made me play the cassette again and again was that it kept getting better.
+It was not the kind of thing you listened to once or twice, casually, and said, 'Oh my God!
+This is tremendous!'
+It had a depth to it."

 NME reviewer Richard Grabel wrote, "Chronic Town is five songs that spring to life full of immediacy and action and healthy impatience.
 Songs that won't be denied."
 Grabel praised the songs' auras of mystery, and concluded, "R.E.M. ring true, and it's great to hear something as unforced and cunning as this."
 Creem writer Robot A. Hull began his review saying, "This EP is so arcane that I had to play it six times in a row to get a handle on it – and even now, I'm still not sure."
 Hull praised the EP for "[evoking] the music of the late-'60s without any pretensions, mingling past and present to shape both into concurrent moments."
 Hull concluded, "Despite its eccentricity, R.E.M.'s record is undoubtedly the sleeper EP of the year."

 Chronic Town ranked second in the EP category of the Village Voice Pazz & Jop critics' poll in 1982.